fujs999/official-ptlib/README.md

    This allows you to make some changes before committing and pushingthe merge, effectively reverting the first commit on the release branch:
-   * Reset the Release number to 1
+   * Reset the Release tag major version to 0 (don't change the other components)
-   * Restore the normal build dependency version requirements (not exact)
+   * Restore the normal build dependency version requirements (not exact, but may have minimum required version)

 [1]: http://collab-jenkins.bbpd.io/job/zsdk-ptlib/
 [2]: http://semver.org/